gerardoanuglo/Belly-Buttom-Biodiversity/README.md

 # BIODIVERSITY IN A BELLY BUTTON - A INTERACTIVE DASHBOARD

 Every human who has ever lived has had a belly button, yet how often do we forget about this body part and neglect it in our personal hygienic routine.
-While it's a small part of the body, it needs to be cleaned often.
+The belly button must be cleaned often because it traps sweat, dead skin, and dust.
+Bacteria can also be found here because the folds of the skin provide a place to grow.
+Certain bacteria at low density will not cause a smell, but if the bacteria becomes to dense it could cause a inpleasant repulsive smell.

 Since the belly button gets often forgotten, I decided to identify what kind of microbes live in this region of the human body in hopes to promote frequent cleaning of the belly button.

-I decided to identify what kind of microbes live in this region of the human body to practice my ability of creating a clear and concise interactive dashboard.
+I also did this project to practice my ability of creating a clear and concise interactive dashboard.

-Using data from the Belly Button Diversity Dataset, I built an interactive dashboard to explore the biodiversity in the belly button of 1000 participants.
+Using the Belly Button Diversity Dataset, I gathered data from a 1000 particapants.
 This  dashboard allows you to choose an individual by their subject id and populates each visualization with that person's unique results.

-This page is a quick overview of my project.
+Disclaimer: This page is a quick overview of my project.
 If you want to know more about the technical side of how I created this interactive dashboard, you can check out the explainer file in this github repository.

 ![0](https://user-images.githubusercontent.com/85320743/212432880-c1acf90b-5870-43b0-93eb-2d3ef060bb56.png)